hiteckh/WeatherStation/doc/lesson-2/worksheet.md

 ## Testing our work so far

-We can make sure that what we have so far works by compiling, right clicking on *PiWindSpeedSensor*, and running the *onInterval* method.
+You can make sure that what you have so far works by compiling, right clicking on *PiWindSpeedSensor*, and running the *onInterval* method.
 Pick an interval, in milliseconds, that the speed will be calculated.
 You should see that the number of half rotations is printed on the screen repeatedly.